Adaptive Spatio-temporal Estimation on the Graph Edges via Line Graph Transformation: Abstract

 \section{Abstract}

-Spatio-temporal estimation of signals on graph edges is challenging because most conventional Graph Signal Processing techniques are defined on the graph nodes.
-Leveraging the Line Graph transform, the Line Graph Least Mean Square (LGLMS) algorithm is proposed to conduct adaptive estimation of time-varying edge signals by projecting the edge signals from edge space to node space.
-LGLMS is an adaptive algorithm analogous to the classical LMS algorithm but applied to graph edges.
-Unlike edge-specific methods, LGLMS retains all GSP concepts and techniques originally designed for graph nodes, without the need for redefinition on the edges.
-Experimenting with transportation graphs and meteorological graphs, with the signal observations having noisy and missing values, we confirmed that LGLMS is suitable for the online prediction of time-varying edge signals.
+Spatial-temporal estimation of signals on graph edges is challenging because most conventional Graph Signal Processing techniques are defined on the graph nodes.
+Leveraging the Line Graph transform, the Line Graph Least Mean Square (LGLMS) algorithm unifies the Line Graph transformation with classical adaptive filters, reinterpreting online estimation techniques for time-varying signals on graph edges.
+LGLMS leverages the full power of existing GSP techniques on signals on edges by embedding edge signals into node representations, eliminating the necessity of redefining edge-specific techniques.
+Experimenting with transportation graphs and meteorological graphs, with the signal observations having noisy and missing values, we confirmed that LGLMS is suitable for the online prediction of time-varying edge signals. \end{strip}